-- feeling like you are sitting on a ball
+- feeling like you’re sitting on a ball

 - problems with sexual intercourse

-- seeing the uterus or cervix coming out from the vagina
+- seeing the uterus or cervix coming out of the vagina

 - recurrent bladder infections

-- weight loss (to take stress off of pelvic structures)
+- losing weight to take stress off of pelvic structures

 - avoiding heavy lifting

-- Kegel exercises (pelvic floor exercises that help strengthen the vaginal muscles)
+- doing Kegel exercises, which are pelvic floor exercises that help strengthen the vaginal muscles

-- pessary (a device inserted into the vagina that fits under the cervix and helps push up and stabilize the uterus and cervix)
+- wearing a pessary, which is a device inserted into the vagina that fits under the cervix and helps push up and stabilize the uterus and cervix

-Surgery is often effective, but it is not recommended for women who plan on having children in the future.
-Pregnancy and childbirth can put an immense strain on pelvic muscles, which can undo surgical repairs to the uterus.
+Surgery is often effective, but it’s not recommended for women who plan on having children in the future.
+Pregnancy and childbirth can put an immense strain on pelvic muscles, which can undo surgical repairs of the uterus.

 Uterine prolapse may not be preventable in every situation.
-However, there are things you can do to reduce your risk, including getting regular physical exercise, maintaining a healthy weight, practicing Kegel exercises, and using estrogen replacement therapy during menopause.
+However, you can do to things to reduce your risk, including: